+The following natural options have proven successful for other owners and could also help your old timer.
 Keep in mind that all dogs are different and every supplement or remedy doesn’t work for every dog.
-If one doesn’t work, move on to the next!
+If one doesn work, move onto the next.

-- A regimen of Resources Incontinence Support chewable tablets in conjunction with 2 parts plain Greek yogurt with 1 part Braggs Apple Cider Vinegar seems to work well for many (example for large dogs 2 tablespoons yogurt and 1 tablespoon of Braggs) if a bladder infection is involved.
+- 2 parts plain Greek yogurt with 1 part Braggs Apple Cider Vinegar seems to work well when a bladder infection is involved.
+For large dogs mix 2 tablespoons yogurt and 1 tablespoon of vinegar together and feed.
+Adjust for your dog’s size.

 - Rub wheat germ on your dog’s belly weekly.
 I know what you’re thinking, but what can I say; it was recommended by a holistic vet and it worked really well for Jane’s dog. 🙂

 - Causticum helps roughly 50% of dogs and if it’s going to work, the results will be immediate.
-If you don’t see results right away, it’s believed that it’s not going to work.
-Dosage is 6 or 12C once daily for five days, then as needed.
+If you don’t see results right away, it’s believed that causticum for dogs not going to work.
+Causticum for dogs dosage is 6 or 12C once daily for five days, then as needed.
 However, Causticum 200C is recommended for dogs with who have incontinence due to arthritic issues or paralysis.
-Give on pellet (without touching) before bed one evening, give in the morning again, then before bed again.
-Then once weekly.
+Give on pellet (without touching) before bed one evening, give causticum to your dogs the morning again, then before bed again.
+Then once weekly give causticum to your old dogs.

 - One holistic vet recommended using Methionine to acidify a dog’s urine.
 She recommends caution though: DO NOT USE THE METHIONINE METHOD IF YOUR DOG CURRENTLY HAS OR PREVIOUSLY HAD OXALATE STONES.
 YOU WOULD NOT WANT TO MAKE YOUR DOG’S URINE MORE ACIDIC WHEN THERE’S A HISTORY OF STONES.
 2. DO NOT USE IF YOUR DOG IS ON A SPECIFIC DIET DESIGNED TO ACIDIFY THE URINE.